Hideaki45kawa/Rpi-Tx/README.md

 # Rpi-Tx
 # For Amateur Radio Transmitter program
-# Used by Rpt-Fm or Piwspr PiCW..
+# Used by Rpi-Fm or Piwspr PiCW..